Effective mass theorems with Bloch modes crossings

-We prove that for these data, the way their components interact above the crossing set plays a role in the determination of the weak limits of the time-averaged energy density.
-The new terms that appear can be calculated in terms of the initial data by solving matrix-valued effective mass equations of Heisenberg type.
-We set
+We prove that for data as in~\eqref{data:wp}, the way their components interact above the crossing set plays a role in the determination of the weak limits of the time-averaged energy density.
+We associate with the function $g_n$ defined on $N\Sigma_n$ (see~\eqref{def:gn}) the operator $Q_{g_n}^{\Sigma_n} (\xi)$ acting on $L^2(N_\xi \Sigma_n)$ as a Fourier multiplier.